 A typical HID bulb has a frequency between 10 KHz and 300 KHz.
 While the bulb is lit by an ultra frequency ballast, both ballast output frequency and bulb internal frequencies will gradually change.
 When those two frequency get close, resonance occurs.
 The HID bulbs, particularly CMH bulbs, will fail if resonance is not stopped quickly.
 However some ballasts may have a senor to avoid resonance.
 Check your ballast manufacture for detail information.

-HPS and MH are good amount of food but lack nutrition.
+HPS and MH emit a good amount of food but lack the nutritional value needed.

-CMH is the perfect combination of amount of food (high Par value) and excellent nutrition (some UV, full spectrum)
+Cultilux CMH is the perfect combination of food (high Par value) and excellent nutrition (some UV, full spectrum)

-Therefore, Cultilux CMH is the best overall nutrition for plants, because the Cultilux CMH spectrum peaks match Chlorophyll A and Chlorophyll B.
+Therefore, Cultilux CMH is the best overall HID lighting choice to insure proper nutrition for your plants, because our spectrum peaks match Chlorophyll A and Chlorophyll B stimulation.